This page provides an overview of preemptible VMs support in Google Kubernetes Engine (GKE).

-Preemptible VMs are Google Compute Engine VM instances that last a maximum of 24 hours and provide no availability guarantees.
+Preemptible VMs are Compute Engine VM instances that last a maximum of 24 hours and provide no availability guarantees.
 Preemptible VMs are priced lower than standard Compute Engine VMs and offer the same machine types and options.

 You can use preemptible VMs in your GKE clusters or node pools to run batch or fault-tolerant jobs that are less sensitive to the ephemeral, non-guaranteed nature of preemptible VMs.

 To learn more about preemptible VMs, refer to Preemptible VMs in the Compute Engine documentation.